osakared/apc-key-25-bitwig/README.md

 * Shift + "Stop All Clips" returns to arrangement.
 * In mute mode, the light indicates that the track IS muted (which makes more sense to me).
+* Probably some subtle things I didn't notice.
+If anything seems wrong, let me know!
 * Unimplemented features and issues (see below)

 TODO
 ----

-* Finish grid
 * Implement the knobs!

 ### Issues:

 * Color/blinking in scene launch buttons doesn't work (the right callbacks don't seem to exist; contact Bitwig about this)
+* Representing about to stop (blinking amber) and about to record (blinking red) doesn't work.
+Can't find the right callbacks (if they exist) for this either.

 ### Nice to Haves:

-* Additional banks of device knobs (i.e., get all 127 midi knobs somehow)
+* Additional banks of device knobs (i.e., get all of the midi cc messages somehow)
-* Marquee/image mode
+* Marquee/image mode (like Bitwig logo or APC on startup)
 * Ability to use clip launchers as a keyboard (with selectable modes)
-* Shift - stop all clips should return to arrangement (really easy to implement)

 Installation
 ------------